utah-cs3550-fa24/assignments/hw2.md

 The assignment is due Friday, 13 Sep before midnight.
 The course's normal extension policy applies.
 Hand in your finished assignment by pushing it to your repository on Github.

+It may be useful to address any feedback you received on Homework 1 before or as you work on this assignment.

 Phase 1: Serving a CSS file
 ---------------------------